samsuh/2025-learnings/README.md

 - n8n is gaining traction to automate low-code workflows for agentic chaining. definitely scope how much i want to use this

 # March 2025
+- Start on trello clone implementation.
+Focus on database access as well as on converting to Next15.